karrick/gobls/README.md

 ## Performance

-Gobls is within a few milliseconds as `bufio.Scanner` for most line lengths, imposing a slight performance penalty on the caller.
+Gobls is within a few microseconds of `bufio.Scanner` for most line lengths, imposing a slight performance penalty on the caller.
 For this reason, you really should just use `bufio.Scanner` unless your program must be able to parse lines that exceed a very large constant,